BrianXu0623/article_next_gen_inference_arch/README.md

 ### 3.1 CXL 1.0/1.1 (2019)

-**Problems Solved**: Before CXL, CPU access to accelerator (such as GPU, FPGA) memory required PCIe DMA, with high software overhead and latency.
-Accelerator access to host memory also required explicit data copying, unable to achieve cache coherency.
+**Problems Solved**: Prior to CXL, CPUs and accelerators (such as GPUs and FPGAs) communicated via bare PCIe, which — while technically capable of direct read/write — lacked hardware-level cache coherence, had address space limited by BAR constraints, suffered from high latency, and required software-layer consistency management, resulting in high development complexity.

 - Based on PCIe 5.0 physical layer, 32GT/s
 - Defined three sub-protocols and three device types
-- CPU and devices can directly access each other's memory through Load/Store instructions, with hardware automatically maintaining cache coherency
+- CPUs and devices can directly access each other's memory via load/store instructions, with hardware automatically maintaining cache coherence

-**Limitation**: Only supports point-to-point connections, cannot achieve multi-host shared memory.
+**Positioning**: Supports only point-to-point connections with no multi-host memory sharing.
+Focused on solving coherence and performance issues for point-to-point interconnects between a single Host and a single device, laying the foundation for future multi-device and multi-Host expansion.

 ### 3.2 CXL 2.0 (2020)

-**Problems Solved**: CXL 1.x only supports point-to-point connections, with each server's memory independent.
-When some nodes have insufficient memory, they cannot borrow idle memory from other nodes, resulting in low resource utilization.
+**Problems Solved**: CXL 1.x supported only point-to-point connections, with each server's memory isolated from others.
+When certain nodes ran low on memory, they could not borrow idle memory from other nodes, resulting in low resource utilization.

 **Core Features**:

-- Introduced **CXL Switch**, supporting multiple hosts connecting to the same memory pool
+- Introduced **CXL Switch**, enabling multiple Hosts to connect to the same CXL Switch and share the same memory pool; a single Host is no longer constrained by PCIe port count and can connect to more CXL memory devices through the Switch
-- Supports **Memory Pooling**: Memory resources can be allocated on-demand among multiple hosts
+- Supports **Memory Pooling**: memory resources can be allocated on demand across multiple hosts
 - Supports virtualization of a single physical device into multiple logical devices (MLD)

 **Industry Practice: Alibaba Cloud PolarDB** (SIGMOD 2025 Best Paper)

-Alibaba Cloud built the PolarCXLMem distributed memory pool based on CXL 2.0 [3]:
+CXL 2.0 began attracting widespread attention in both industry and academia.
+Alibaba Cloud built PolarCXLMem, a distributed memory pool based on CXL 2.0 [3]:

 - Multiple compute nodes connect to a shared memory pool through CXL Switch
 - Compared to RDMA solution, cross-machine latency reduced from microsecond level to hundreds of nanoseconds